Azure/azure-sdk-for-js/design/multi-client-and-multi-api-in-modular.md

 1. Codegen related questions.
    1. use subpath export in our own code, [example link](https://github.com/qiaozha/azure-sdk-for-js/commit/7c32e2855988ed89309ca995de19a44d1d27511a)
 1. Dev tool for customization code combination.
-   Not sure if we need any change if the code structure is changes.
+   Not sure if we need any change if the code structure changed.